The Covenant of Salt

 :13 Ye are the salt of the earth:

-but if the salt have lost his savour, wherewith shall it be salted?
+but if the salt have lost his savour,

 it is thenceforth good for nothing,

-but to be cast out, and to be trodden under foot of men.
+cast out, and to be trodden under foot of men.

 In the East it is customary to get salt like brown rock salt in large stone jars that weight 20 - 30 pounds.
 The jar stands on the floor of the kitchen and is covered with a stone slab.
 Every morning the kitchen floor is washed with water which gets the bottom of the jar wet.
 Over time the salt in the bottom of the jar gets leached away and it will actually lose its saltiness.
 That useless salt then gets cast out into the street to be trodden underfoot.